Academic Catalog

 Due Process

-In any allegation of academic misconduct, students have the right to appeal the allegation if they believe they are not guilty or to appeal the punishment if they believe it to be excessive.
+In any finding of academic misconduct, students have the right to appeal the finding if they believe they are not guilty or to appeal the punishment if they believe it to be excessive.
 This process is coordinated by the Vice Provost.
-In an appeal, an ad hoc committee consisting of three full-time faculty members, one of whom may be nominated by the student, independently considers the evidence, and each makes a recommendation regarding the appeal.
+In an appeal, an ad hoc committee consisting of three full-time faculty members, one of whom may be nominated by the student and one who is teaching in an academic discipline related to the course in which the misconduct occurred, independently consider the evidence, and each makes a recommendation regarding the appeal.
 The Provost considers the evidence, the recommendations of the ad hoc committee, and makes the decision regarding the appeal.
 This decision is final and may not be appealed.

 A detailed description of this process is available from the Vice Provost.